TNG, the best Genealogical softeware program online! Put your genealogy online quickly and easily — with TNG!

+Does TNG run on a Mac?
+Does it run on a PC?
 TNG is web-based software, so it doesn’t matter what kind of computer you’ve got at home.
 You’ll install TNG on your web site, then run it in a web browser (e.g., Firefox, Chrome, Safari or IE).
 Nothing gets installed on your home computer in a typical setup, so your operating system isn’t an issue.

+Could I run it from my home computer anyway (without a web site)?
 Yes, you could do that, but since TNG is web-based, you must first turn your home computer into your own private web server.
 In other words, you’ll need to install a web server program, plus PHP and MySQL.
 That may sound a little challenging, but there are free software packages out there that contain all the components you’ll need.
 If you’re running Windows, look into something calledWampserver.
 If you’ve got a Mac, use MAMP instead.
 An alternative that also works on Linux is called XAMPP.
 If you can get one of those packages installed on your home computer, then you can run TNG right there with no web site or Internet connection required.

+Why are you charging for it?
 Well, for a few reasons.
 First, it gives me an incentive to continually improve the product.
 I know I need to keep up or sales will drop.
 Second, it provides me with the means to give you prompt, excellent support.
 Unsatisfied customers are not acceptable!
 And finally, I believe that people who pay a little for their software are more likely to use it and take pride in it.
 Because of that, most of the TNG sites you see are very well done, and that makes all of us look good.
 If you think the price is too high, please let me know.
 If enough people tell me so, I will consider lowering it.
 So far, however, the only feedback I’m receiving is that I’m not charging enough.
 I’m taking that as a compliment!

+What is PHP?
+What is MySQL?
 PHP (which at one time stood for “Personal Home Page” and now stands for “PHP Hypertext Preprocessor”), is a “server-side” scripting language.
 In other words, it’s program code embedded in a web page.
 When somebody on the Internet asks for the page, the code is executed on the server and removed from the page before the finished product is returned to the user as HTML.
 When used with a database, PHP can be a powerful tool for creating dynamic web pages.